michelesalvador/FamilyGem/README.md

 _Family Gem_ is completely free and open source.

-🇮🇹 The code (classes, variables, comments...) is all written in italian, because I'm italian and I love to write in my native language.<br>
-I know it's not so kind, because everyone expects an english code, but it started like this as an hobby project and it will continue like this.
+The code (classes, variables, comments...) is all written in italian, because I'm italian and I love to write in my native language.
+I know it's not so kind, because everyone expects an english code, but I started like this as an hobby project and I will continue like this.

 The APK file is stored on [Uptodown](https://family-gem.en.uptodown.com).